 The Ambassadors

-True spokespeople for the cause, the ambassadors work hard to raise awareness of ASED’s work, in order to increase support for the association’s projects.
+True spokespeople for the cause, the ambassadors work hard to raise awareness on ASED’s work, in order to increase support for the association’s projects.

 ASED donors